GeorgeKonstantinosDimou/GeorgeKonstantinosDimou/README.md

-- 👋 Hi, I’m @GeorgeKonstantinosDimou
-- 👀 My interests besides my job mainly focus around reading self-development books and trying to constantly improve
+👋 Hi, I’m George Konstantinos Dimou but everyone mostly calls me by my last name, Dimou.

-- 🌱 I’m currently studying for my bachelors degree on Applied Informatics and I plan to continue down the path of Data Science, more specifically A.I engineering
+I’m currently studying 👨‍🎓 for my Bachelors degree on [Applied Informatics in University of Macedonia](https://www.uom.gr/en/dai).
+While studying there I found my true love and passion which is Data Science and I plan to follow that dream until the end.

+- Data Science Enthusiast 💻
+- Adaptable and dedicated team player 🤝
+- Creative problem solver
+- Next year I am aiming to enroll for a MSc in [Artificial Intelligence and Data Analytics again on University of Macedonia](https://www.uom.gr/en/aida) which is notoriously difficult to get accepted let alone graduate 🤔

-- 📫 How to reach me: georgedimou8@gmail.com
+📫 How to reach me: georgedimou8@gmail.com

 <!---
 GeorgeKonstantinosDimou/GeorgeKonstantinosDimou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.